ICSC-CN-HPC-Spoke-4-Earth-Climate/documentation/docs/source/1_introduction.rst

 of version control principles and fundamental Git and GitHub operations.

-Being a large and heterogeneous project, involving tasks organized into 5 Work Packages, the creation of a single repository with a tree structure to collect the produced code is deemed too rigid.
+Being a large and heterogeneous project, involving tasks organized into 5 Work Packages and several Innovation Grants, the creation of a single repository with a tree structure to collect the produced code is deemed too rigid.
 This approach would inhibit the necessary management flexibility, interfering with the day-by-day work of the various developers, also adding